Photo by wavebreakmedia / Shutterstock.com

 There are a lot of things that need to get done around the average house that could burn off calories and make you a bit of money.
 These jobs include mowing the lawn, raking the leaves, shoveling snow in winter or doing that big spring clean-out of the garage.

 You no longer have to pay the kid next door to do any of those jobs for you.
-You can do them yourself, work up a sweat without having to pay anyone to do it for you — and use the money that you save to get your credit card balance back to zero faster.
+You can do them yourself, work up a sweat — and use the money that you save to get your credit card balance back to zero faster.

 5. Eat less, pay less